Batts of mineral wool insulation stacked together

 Before the basalt rock and steel byproduct can be combined to form the insulation, each material needs to be individually heated and melted.
 However, this is no easy task.

-The rock and slag are heated in a furnace at temperatures exceeding 2,900°F until both have been melted into a lava-like liquid.
-The liquified materials are then mixed and transferred to a special spinning machine or chamber.
+The rock and slag are heated in a furnace at temperatures exceeding 2,900°F (1,593.33℃) until both have been melted into a lava-like liquid.

 Spinning Chamber:

 The liquified slag and basalt rock take on a magma-like texture, at which point they must be exposed to a high-pressure jet of steam or air.
-Once treated with high-pressured steam, the liquid is blown into a giant spinning chamber.
+Once treated with high-pressure steam, the liquid is blown into a giant spinning chamber.

 Amazing!
 Right?
 We think so as well!

 The molten rock is spun centrifugally at incredible speeds until it cools and resolidifies in the form of long fiber strands.
-These strands are known as rockwool.
+These strands are known as Rockwool.

 Collection and Compression:

-As the molten rock and slag resolidify into long fiber strands, the spinning machine captures each strand and presses them together into a mat.
-After being removed from the spinning chamber, the strands of Rockwool are further compressed into thick, dense mats, which can then be cut into conveniently-sized batts of insulating material.
+After being removed from the spinning chamber, the strands of Rockwool are further compressed into thick, dense mats, which can then be cut into conveniently sized batts of insulating material.

 These slabs of insulation are later installed in buildings.
 You can customize the size and shape of each slab according to the needs of your home.